Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 CMD is the command the container executes by default when you launch the built image.
 A Dockerfile will only use the final CMD defined.
 The CMD can be overridden when starting a container with docker run $image $other_command

-This is a run-time operation, but you still need to re-build your Docker image to change what your CMD does.
-A running image is called a container as well.
+This is a run-time operation, but you still need to rebuild your Docker image to change what your CMD does.
+A running image is also called a container.

-For example, if you were creating a Dockerfile for your own web application, a reasonable CMD to have would be to start your web application’s app server.
+For example, if you were creating a Dockerfile for your web application, a reasonable CMD would be to start its app server.

 ENTRYPOINT